 As for topical antibiotics, they work great with benzoyl peroxide as they kill the bacteria causing inflammatory acne in the first place.

 Chemical exfoliants (AHA/BHAs)

-Major skincare enthusiasts are no stranger to chemical exfoliants.
+Major skincare enthusiasts are no strangers to chemical exfoliants.
 Some common AHAs include glycolic and lactic acid, and the most common BHA is salicylic acid.
-Chemical exfoliants are an easy, gentle way to exfoliate the skin without the need for damaging physical scrubs, it's clear why these acids are so popular in the skincare sphere.
+Chemical exfoliants are an easy, gentle way to exfoliate the skin without the need for damaging physical scrubs, so it’s clear why these acids are so popular in the skincare sphere.